 Omarosa's journey from Trump aide to 'Big Brother' star and beyond

-Attention, reality TV fans: The season premiere of “Celebrity Big Brother” debuts Thursday night, and all eyes will be on former Trump aide and “Apprentice” star Omarosa Manigault Newman.
+The season premiere of “Celebrity Big Brother” debuted on Feb.
+7, and all eyes were on former Trump aide and “Apprentice” star Omarosa Manigault Newman.

+During the first episode, Manigault Newman opened up to fellow co-star Ross Mathews about her time in the White House.

+“I felt like it was a call of duty,” she said.
+“I felt like I was serving my country, not serving him [Trump].”

+White House Deputy Press Secretary Raj Shah dismissed Manigault Newman’s critical comments about President Trump and the White House a day after the show aired.

+“Omarosa was fired three times on 'The Apprentice' and this is the fourth time we let her go,” Shah said.
+“She had limited contact with the president while she was here.
+She has no contact now.”

-Manigault Newman will compete for $250,000 against basketball star Metta World Peace and actresses Marissa Jaret Winokur and Keshia Knight Pulliam, among others.
+Manigault Newman is competing for $250,000 against basketball star Metta World Peace and actresses Marissa Jaret Winokur and Keshia Knight Pulliam, among others.

 The “Big Brother” gig is Manigault Newman’s first since White House chief of staff John Kelly ousted her in December 2017, though White House officials claimed at the time she resigned to “pursue other opportunities.”